ibaltopoulos/quant-intro/bootstrap.md

     There is a website that offers free themes for bootstrap called [Bootswatch.com](http://bootswatch.com/)

 2) The bootstrap Javascript file.
-This file goes at the bottom of the html page right before the clossing `body` tag.
+This file goes at the bottom of the html page right before the closing `body` tag.

     `<script src="js/bootstrap.min.js" />`